Dagger: Cultural symbolism

 In European artwork, daggers were sometimes associated with Hecate, the Ancient Greek goddess of witchcraft.

 The social stigma of the dagger originates in its periodic use in the commission of disreputable and murderous attacks, from the 44 BC assassination of Julius Caesar to the use of the stiletto dagger by the Black Hand of early 20th century America.
 Consequently, it developed a public association with surprise assaults by criminals and murderers intent on stabbing unsuspecting victims.
 To this day, criminal codes of many nations and some US states specifically ban the carrying of the dagger as a prohibited weapon.

 Modern use

-The dagger still survives in military use as a close combat and ceremonial arm.
+The military uses the dagger as a close combat and ceremonial arm.